Chicharito999/Computer-Graphics/index.md

 * Email:1109646702@qq.com

 ## Course Understand
- Computer graphics are pictures and films created using computers.
-Usually, the term refers to computer-generated image data created with help from specialized graphical hardware and software.
-It is a vast and recent area in computer science.
-The phrase was coined in 1960, by computer graphics researchers Verne Hudson and William Fetter of Boeing.
-It is often abbreviated as CG, though sometimes erroneously referred to as CGI.

- Important topics in computer graphics include user interface design, sprite graphics, vector graphics, 3D modeling, shaders, GPU design, implicit surface visualization with ray tracing, and computer vision, among others.
-The overall methodology depends heavily on the underlying sciences of geometry, optics, and physics.
+ Computer graphics includes pictures and films created using computers, such as photographs, drawings, movies, or simulations -- pictures of things which do not yet exist and maybe could never exist.
+Or they may be pictures from places we cannot see directly, such as medical images from inside your body, battlefield visualization, CAD.
+So we can use it to not only reflect the real world, but also offer help to scientific research.
+ Three important topics in computer graphics include Modeling, Animation and Rendering.
+Modeling is about how to represent objects and how to build those representations; Besides, animation is mainly refers to controlling the way model move; As for rendering, it is mainly about how to simulate the image-forming process.
+The overall methodology depends heavily on the underlying sciences of geometry and physics.
+So it is very important for us to get familiar with some knowledge about　geometry and physics.
  Computer graphics is responsible for displaying art and image data effectively and meaningfully to the user.
-It is also used for processing image data received from the physical world.
-Computer graphic development has had a significant impact on many types of media and has revolutionized animation, movies, advertising, video games, and graphic design generally.
+In order to reach this purpose, many algorithms are proposed by researcher, such as Bresenham's Algorithm, Floyd-Steinberg Error Diffusion, MIP Mapping, Ray-casting and etc. These are all used for anti-aliasing, making pictures more vivid and improving speed, when we convert the ideal object to raster representation.
+ As an academic discipline, it focuses on the mathematical and computational foundations of image generation and processing rather than purely aesthetic issues.
+Computer graphics is often differentiated from the field of visualization, although the two fields have many similarities.
+After the study of a whole term, I gain a lot of knowledge and broaden my views, especially find some thing interesting about computer graphics, such as Escher's illusory pictures, mantis shrimp's ultrafast action and etc.

 ## Assignments
 *
 *
 *
 *
 *

 ## Experiments